-The Uniform Child Custody Jurisdiction and Enforcement Act (the UCCJEA) is a uniform act that has been adopted in some form by 49 states (and the District of Columbia, Guam, and the U.S. Virgin Islands).
+The UCCJEA, (the Uniform Child Custody Jurisdiction and Enforcement Act) is a uniform act that has been adopted in some form by 49 states (and the District of Columbia, Guam, and the U.S. Virgin Islands).
 The UCCJEA provides a framework for determining which state has jurisdiction over interstate child-custody issues.
 Colorado’s version of the UCCJEA can be found at C.R.S.
 14-13-101.
 Whether a state has jurisdiction to decide a custody dispute will depend on whether:

 - It is an initial custody order (meaning there are no existing custody orders entered in any state);